mybanktracker/skemata/README.md

 ```

 ### Distant attributes
 Sometimes it is necessary to retrieve attributes from relational data (e.g. an `ActiveRecord` model) without serializing the whole object as a new child.
+Assuming a `Student` model with a `Parent` that has a `name` field.

 ```ruby
 SchemaOrg.draw :Person, Student.last do